notcookies/Steam-Screenshot-downloader/README.md

 5. Enter the start and end page numbers, then start downloading.
-# Three common scenarios:

-1. Unable to locate the Steam profile.
-If you haven't customized your Steam profile URL, your profile and screenshot pages will start with https://steamcommunity.com/your_steam_ID.
-However, if you've customized your URL, the prefix will include /id/, such as https://steamcommunity.com/id/lgsgdsb233/.
-This software uses the latter format by default, so you may need to customize your URL accordingly.

-2. The popped-up Chrome for Testing cannot display the grid view with 50 screenshots.
-In this case, you need to manually log in to Steam before using this software.
-After logging in, try randomly opening a few screenshot detail pages—this will also help ensure that the software can retrieve Steam cookies successfully.

-3. Please do not paste Windows-style paths directly.
-The file paths should follow Python syntax.
-Hmm... maybe I should add an automatic escape feature.
-(Tag this as: enhance)

 # Disclaimer:
 In theory, this works just like logging into Steam in Chrome.